 Chris has funded healthcare for 91 patients in 12 countries.

-Sreynich is a 35-year-old rice farmer from Cambodia.
-She has two sons and one daughter, and likes to do housework in her free time.
-When she was ten years old, Sreynich had an ear infection.
+Phearum is a 19-year-old factory worker from Cambodia.
+He has ten siblings, and enjoys studying and helping his dad on the farm.
+One year ago, Phearum had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Sreynich experiences ear discharge, pain, irritation, and hearing loss.
-She is unable to hear clearly, affecting her speech and communication with others.
-Sreynich traveled to our medical partner's care center to receive treatment.
-On July 9, she will undergo a myringoplasty procedure in both ears.
-During this procedure, surgeons will close the perforations.
-Our medical partner, Children's Surgical Centre, is requesting $831 to fund this procedure.
+For this reason, Phearum experiences discharge, infection, itchiness, hearing loss, and headaches.
+It is difficult for him to listen and communicate with others.
+Phearum traveled to our medical partner's care center to receive treatment.
+He will undergo a mastoidectomy procedure in his right ear.
+During this procedure, ENT surgeons will remove the cholesteatoma.
+Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-She says, "I hope that after my surgery, the infection will stop and my hearing will improve and I will no longer have anymore ear infections."
+Phearum shared, "I hope that after surgery my hearing will improve and I will no longer have anymore ear infections."